gipsgoodall/gipsgoodall.github.io/_posts/2016-07-25-eating-optimizing-joy.md

 “Eat food.
 Not too much.
 Mostly plants.” - Michael Pollan

-Check out [Michael Pollan's Website][Michael Pollan] for more info on how to optimize you're eating.
+Check out [Michael Pollan's Website][Michael Pollan] for more info on how to optimize your eating.

 [Michael Pollan]: http://michaelpollan.com/reviews/how-to-eat/